tlan16/Toy-Robot-Simulator-old/README.md

 # Reporting Issue

-Open new issue on github or feel free to email at [franklan118@gmail.com](mailto:franklan118@gmail.com).
+Open new issue on github or feel free to email me at [franklan118@gmail.com](mailto:franklan118@gmail.com).